epigenelabs/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
 - [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] No code (non-breaking change that does not impact code: formatting, build system, documentation...)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)